-US ramping up Covid-19 genome sequencing to track variants, CDC director says - Local News 8
+US ramping up COVID-19 genome sequencing to track variants, CDC director says - Local News 8

 What we know about variants and vaccines

-Coronavirus variants have complicated things for some vaccines, but experts continue to encourage Americans to get vaccinated as soon as they can.
+Coronavirus variants have complicated things for some vaccines, but experts continue to encourage Americans to get vaccinated.
 Research published last month offered reassuring evidence that people who are vaccinated against the virus will also likely be protected against new variants.

 Moderna previously said two doses of its vaccine are expected to protect against variants first detected in the UK and South Africa, but added it was planning to test booster shots out of an abundance of caution.
 Pfizer also said last month it was “laying the groundwork” to create vaccine boosters if a variant “shows evidence of escaping immunity by our vaccine.”